Union Institute & University: Closure

 In May 2024, the institute was placed on "Administrative Probation" by the Higher Learning Commission for failure to pay annual dues to the accrediting body.
 Shortly thereafter, Union's leaders announced that the institution would resign its accreditation effective June 25, 2024 and close entirely on June 30.

-Despite its June 30, 2024 closure, Union Institute is still attempting to collect past due tuition payments and withholding transcripts of students who refuse to pay.
+Despite its June 30, 2024, closure, Union Institute is still attempting to collect past due tuition payments and withholding transcripts of students who refuse to pay.

 In November 2024, former students reported that months after the closure they were still unable to get transcripts from the shuttered institution.

 In April 2025, Union Institute filed for Chapter 7 bankruptcy, citing liabilities of more than $28 million and assets of less than $200,000.

-Campus locations
+Locations

 Originally, instruction was provided as a low-residency model at the constituent colleges of the organization.

 In 1996, the college acquired two buildings in Cincinnati, Time Hill and the Procter and Collier–Beau Brummell Building.
-It sold Time Hill in 2008 to Lighthouse Youth Services and the Procter and Collier-Beau Brummell Building to the University of Cincinnati in 2021.
+It sold Time Hill in 2008 to Lighthouse Youth Services and the Procter and Collier-Beau Brummell Building to the University of Cincinnati in 2021 and released its satellite campuses in California and Florida.

 In 2021, it moved into a rented building at 2090 Florence Avenue in Walnut Hills, Cincinnati to serve as its headquarters, which by July 2023, the university was behind on rent "to the tune of more than $367,000."
 In August 2023, the university was locked out of its Cincinnati headquarters and was evicted on November 9, 2023.